 Research ahead of time

-First of all, you need to carry out a detailed research about the state you are going to move to.
+First of all, you need to carry out detailed research about the state you are going to move to, such as if you are looking for apartments for rent in your desired destination, you can check out rent.com.
 Find as much information as possible.
 There are a lot of useful things you can find on the Internet (e.g., local businesses, recreational activities, restaurant suggestions, social clubs, etc.).
 A great idea is to visit the area in real life and explore it on your own.
 You can drive around neighborhoods, have a chat with local people, ask them some questions, and look around with maps to sense the atmosphere of your new place.